a2bondar/UWaterlooDriver/README.md

 Changelog:
 ----------
+v0.6 - Full support for all /wireless/, /api/, /server/, /directory/ endpoints.
-v0.5 - Full Support for all /poi/, /transit/, and /parking/ endpoints. v0.4 - Full support for all /weather/, /news/, and /opportunities/ endpoints.
+v0.5 - Full support for all /poi/, /transit/, and /parking/ endpoints.
+v0.4 - Full support for all /weather/, /news/, and /opportunities/, /services/ endpoints.
 v0.3 - Full support for all /awards/, /events/, /terms/, /buildings/, /codes/, /blogs/, /watcard/, and /resources/ endpoints.
 v0.2 - Full support for all /FEDS/ and /courses/ endpoints added.
 v0.1 - Full support for all /foodservices/ endpoints added.